kaseyc/Boolean_Equation_Solver/README.md

+v1.0
+_____
-This program takes a boolean expression in infix notation and evaluates it.
-In the future, I plan to make it output K-maps and truth tables, as well as take command line arguments.
-I also plan on attempting to add in a function to take a truth table and output an expression using sum of products or product of sums.
+This program takes a boolean expression in infix notation and outputs the results as a formatted truth table.

-Currently:

 Uses single letters as variables.
 It is case sensitive, so up to 52 all together.
 Supports the following operators: